rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 We are now going to filter our matrix to reduce biases and incorrect inferences due to missing data (in individuals and SNPs)and by Minor Allele Frequency.

-1. First, we filter loci with less than 60% loci sequenced
+1. First, we filter loci with less than 60% individuals sequenced

 		./plink --file filename --geno 0.4 --recode --out filename_a --noweb